philipnewcomer/localhost/README.md

 - `default_php_version`: The default PHP version for all sites that do not have a PHP version specified in their site-specific config file.
 - `sites_directory`: The full filesystem path to your sites directory.
+- `xdebug_enabled`: Whether Xdebug should be enabled.
+This value is toggled by `localhost xdebug --disable` and `localhost xdebug --enable`.

 ## Credentials